 The price you expect to achieve for the property if you are considering putting it on the market or the actual price achieved if you have sold it.

-You are entitled to index up the purchase price you paid for the property (including conveyancing and sureveyor's fees) to today’s value using the Revenue’s indexation multipliers - our tool below does this automatically for you.
+You are entitled to index up the purchase price you paid for the property (including conveyancing and sureveyor's fees) to today’s value using the Revenue’s indexation multipliers.

 Revenue defines enhancement costs as follows: